JacobAlbus/final-project-JacobAlbus/PROPOSAL.md

 	in the past when I tried to allow for more free form movement.
 However, I believe that the project should still be of significant challenge, especially if I make complex item/battle systems.
 		By the end of the first week, I hope to have created a basic map and character class, allowing me to move across a simple tiled board.
-By the end of the second week, I hope to have implemented items and a basic battle system allowing me to actually create a full battle for the player to play through.
-By the end of my third week, I hope to have created multiple battles, with dialogue, a hub world, and NPC's I can interact with.
+By the end of the second week, I hope to have created an intuitive user interface and implemented more robust attack options.
+By the end of the third week, I hope to have created mutliple maps for people to play on, audio based on in-game events, and a menu-screen detailing how to play the game.